-4.13.6 Speed Class Definition
+4.13.1.6 Speed Class Definition

-Figure 4-9 shows three performance curves.
+Figure 4-16 shows three performance curves.
 Pw indicates the performance of r=0 and Pm determines the shape of the curve.
 All performance curves converge at the point (1, 0).
 Therefore, there is little difference in performance where r is near to 1.
 These three curves divide the performance into four speed classes: Class 0, Class 2, Class4 and Class 6.
 The Class 0 card provides no guarantee to be compliant to the Speed Class Specification.
 It does not report performance parameters even if the cards can achieve performance of higher speed classes.
 Class 0 also covers all legacy SD products prior to the introduction of this specification.
-The Classes are defined so that AV application, such as MPEG2 recording, can support SD card device.
+The Classes are defined so that an AV application, such as MPEG2 recording, can support an SD card device.
 The performance of a Speed Class 2 card shall be higher than performance curve 2.
-It is defined for standard TV image quality; approximately 2MB/sec performance will be required.
-The performance of a Speed Class 4 card shall be higher than performance curve 4.
+It is defined for standard TV image quality; approximately 2MB/sec performance curve 4.
 Speed Class 4 is defined for HD video quality; approximately 4MB/sec performance will be required.
-Upper classes can be added in the future, if required.
+Higher classes can be added in the future, if required.
 It is important that the host shall always accept cards which meet minimum speed class performance.